Sun-lab/HLA-aware-prediction-using-TCRs/README.md

 For details of how the models are trained and evaluated, please refer to the paper's method section.

 # Requirements
-There is no specific hardware requirements to excute all the scripts, Python scripts were developed under Python 3.10.12.
-For Python package versions please see requirements.txt.
+There is no specific hardware requirements to excute all the scripts, Python scripts were developed under Python 3.11.13.
+For Python package versions please see environment.yml.

 # Directory Introduction